Speaking

 1 reaction Share

-I acknowledge the Ngunnawal people on whose lands we're meeting today and acknowledge all First Nations people present.
+I acknowledge the Ngunnawal people, the traditional owners of these lands, and pay respects to all First Nations people present.

 Read more